wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-update-device.md

 <properties
-   pageTitle="Atualizar o dispositivo StorSimple | Microsoft Azure" description="Explica como usar o recurso de atualização do StorSimple para instalar hotfixes e atualizações regulares e no modo de manutenção." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Update your StorSimple device | Microsoft Azure" description="Explains how to use the StorSimple update feature to install regular and maintenance mode updates and hotfixes." services="storsimple" documentationCenter="NA" authors="SharS"